rrgn/objectEx/oop-exercises.md

 var counter = new Counter();
 ```

-Then you can call the counter's `count()` method to count and get the next number in the count.
+Then you can call the counters `count()` method to count and get the next number in the count.

 ```
 console.log(counter.count()); // prints 1